 In the summer of that year, Jim asked the leaders of these chapters as well as trusted friends of NCS to gather in Texas for a prayer and brainstorming session about whether God meant NCS to be a national ministry and, if so, what its next steps should be.
 The clear messages from that first NCS “leadership summit” were that NCS was already a National ministry and that Jim needed to create the margin in his life to focus his attention on the National aspects of the ministry.
 Implicit in creating that margin was the need to segregate the local activities in New Canaan from the National NCS activities and bring in new leadership.

 Beginning with our first meetings in September 2007, the activities NCS in New Canaan became the “founding chapter” NCS New Canaan under a new core leadership group.
 In order to recapture the intimacy of the early days in Jim’s house, we have encouraged the growth of new chapters in neighboring communities.
 This began with NCS Fairfield (The Journey), followed by NCS Norwalk, NCS New Haven, NCS Hartford, NCS Trumbull and even NCS Manhattan.
 Each of these chapters was started by men who used to travel to New Canaan and now provide a much easier “commute” for former NCS New Canaan members.
+This “expansion” has allow us to contract to a size that restores the intimacy and connectivity experienced at the beginning.
 As a result, NCS New Canaan continues to evolve from the “flagship” to another battleship in the fleet, but we will always proudly be known as the chapter where it all began.